-A resident company must satisfy the economic substance test in relation to any relevant activity carried on by it that generates income.
-The company must be able to demonstrate that these requirements are, or were, complied with in each accounting period in which the requirements apply or applied in respect of it.
+A relevant entity must satisfy the economic substance test in relation to any relevant activity carried on by it that generates gross income.
+The entity must be able to demonstrate that these requirements are, or were, complied with in each accounting period in which the requirements apply or applied in respect of it.

-The law provides that a resident company meets the economic substance test in relation to a relevant activity if:
+The law provides that a relevant entity meets the economic substance test in relation to a relevant activity if:

-- the relevant activity is 'directed and managed' in Guernsey; - it carries on core income-generating activity in Guernsey in relation to the relevant activity; - having regard to the level of relevant activity carried on in Guernsey: - a. there is an adequate level of appropriately qualified employees in Guernsey (whether or not employed by the resident company or another entity and whether on temporary or long-term contracts); - b. there is an adequate level of operating expenditure in Guernsey; and - there is an adequate physical presence (including, without limitation, offices and/or premises, albeit that these may be provided by a third party) in Guernsey; - d. any core income-generating activities (CIGA) are carried out in Guernsey for the company by another entity, the company is able to monitor and control the carrying out of that activity by the other entity.
+- the relevant activity is 'directed and managed' in Guernsey; - · it carries on core income-generating activity in Guernsey in relation to the relevant activity; and - having regard to the level of relevant activity carried on in Guernsey: - there is an adequate level of appropriately qualified employees in Guernsey (whether or not employed by the relevant body or another entity and whether on temporary or long-term contracts); - there is an adequate level of operating expenditure in Guernsey; - there is an adequate physical presence (including, without limitation, offices or premises, albeit that these may be provided by a third party) in Guernsey; and - any core income-generating activities (CIGA) are carried out in Guernsey for the relevant body by another entity, the relevant body is able to monitor and control the carrying out of that activity by the other entity.

-Intellectual property companies are subject to enhanced substance requirements.
+Intellectual property asset holding entities are subject to enhanced substance requirements.

-Pure equity holding companies are obliged to comply with reduced economic substance requirements.
+Pure equity holding bodies are obliged to comply with reduced economic substance requirements.